 Recursive listings can become noisy on large trees or when the starting path includes protected directories, mounted volumes, or network storage.
-Start from the narrowest useful directory, add -maxdepth when only the first few levels matter, and add -xdev when a scan from a mount root such as / or /var should stay on one filesystem.
+Start from the narrowest directory that contains the files of interest, add -maxdepth when only the first few levels matter, and add -xdev when a scan from a mount root such as / or /var should stay on one filesystem.

 $ find /srv/recursive-demo /srv/recursive-demo /srv/recursive-demo/logs /srv/recursive-demo/logs/app.log /srv/recursive-demo/logs/app.log.1 /srv/recursive-demo/README.md /srv/recursive-demo/.hidden-root /srv/recursive-demo/docs /srv/recursive-demo/docs/notes-2025.txt /srv/recursive-demo/docs/archive /srv/recursive-demo/docs/archive/notes-2024.txt /srv/recursive-demo/config /srv/recursive-demo/config/app.conf /srv/recursive-demo/config/.env